My Early Computer Days (pre DOS)

 My experience with computers started in the early 1970's when the company where I worked installed a Timeshare computer system.
 This consisted of an ASR-33 Teletype connected to a 110 baud acoustic modem, which connected to the Timeshare company's mainframe computer over the telephone line.
 When my supervisor asked if any of us were interested in taking training for this system, I immediately volunteered.

-I learned to use the Basic programming language on this system and began to really wish that something like this was available for the home user.
+I learned to use the BASIC programming language on this system and began to really wish that something like this was available for the home user.

 This is an ASR-33 Teletype typical of the one used by the Timeshare system I first learned on.